Texas Medical Malpractice Facts & Statistics

 The Effects of Medical Malpractice Laws on Texas Residents

 Medical malpractice is a serious health problem in the United States.
 The problem is getting worse not better with medical malpractice now representing the third-leading cause of death in the United States.
-Here in Texas, complaints filed with the Texas Medical Board are near an all-time high.
+In Texas, complaints filed with the Texas Medical Board are at an all-time high.

 And yet … in Texas the number of medical malpractice claims is falling.
 In Texas medical malpractice insurers pay less compensation to malpractice victims than in almost every other state in the country.

-The cost of medical malpractice in Texas is cheap.
-Medical malpractice in Texas is cheap because the doctors and hospitals their insurance companies are not legally required to compensate malpractice victims for all of their losses.
-Pain and suffering are real injuries and in most states juries compensate victims in amounts well above the Texas damage caps.
+The cost of medical malpractice in Texas is cheap because the doctors, hospitals, and their insurance companies are not legally required to compensate malpractice victims for all of their losses.
+Pain and suffering are real injuries, and in most states juries compensate victims in amounts well above the Texas damage caps.

 Committing medical malpractice is cheap in Texas for another reason.
 Many medical malpractice victims are unable to hire legal counsel because the recovery they can obtain is too small to attract the services of competent legal counsel.
 Remember: damages in a medical malpractice case are composed of “income + medical costs + (capped) non-economic damages.”